epopek/OpenMixer/README.md

 This project was built in my spare time, so it may not be packed with advanced features.
 However, if you have the technical skills, feel free to modify and extend the software to fit your needs.
 You can customize the code to adjust different aspects of the volume control or integrate additional features.

 # Disclaimer
-This project is provided as-is and was developed as a personal project.
+This project was developed as a personal project.
 It may require adjustments based on your specific setup and preferences.